japorized/TeX_notes/faq.md

   Feel free to [check the source](https://gitlab.com/japorized/TeX_notes).
 They're short so shouldn't take you too long.
 The Javascript of the site are meant only for two features for now:

   - the search functionality, which is a bit of a hack by me using the title of each set of notes as an id;
-  - the night mode auto-toggle, which uses your system time;
+  - the night mode auto-toggle, which uses your system time.
-  - redirect all http traffic to https.